opentelekomcloud-blueprints/tosca-tutorials/tutorials/Basic_Relationship_ConnectsTo.md

         type: tosca.capabilities.Endpoint.Database
 ```

-The `Endpoint` capability is where a `SOURCE` node gets information about the `TARGET` node to setup the connection
+The capability `mongo_db` contains endpoint information for a `SOURCE` node to setup the connection later on (more
+details in step 3).

-later on.
-The `Endpoint` capability is a TOSCA type with some default properties and attributes as in Figure 2:
+The capability `mongo_db` willl show in the editor as in Figure 2:

 ![](../images/database_capability.png "Capability")

-Figure 2: The tosca.capabilities.Endpoint
+Figure 2: the mongodb node now has a capability `mongo_db`

+Notice:
+* The `tosca.capabilities.Endpoint.Database` is a TOSCA normative type with some default properties and attributes.
+By
+deriving from this type, the capability `mongo_db` also has these properties as in Figure 2.
-* In the editor, users can specifiy values for the endpoint capability (e.g., `port`, `protocol`).
+* In the editor, users can manually specifiy values for the `mongo_db` capability.
+For example. users may set the `port`
+to 27017.
-* The default attribute: `ip_address` (not shown in the Figure) is the IP address of the hosted compute node.
+* The `tosca.capabilities.Endpoint` also has a default attribute `ip_address` (not shown in the Figure).
 The
-orchestrator will set the `ip_address` in the endpoint capability automatically.
-A SOURCE node can get the `ip_address`
+orchestrator will automatically set the IP address of the hosted compute node to this attribute.
+As a result, a SOURCE
-to setup a connection (more details in step 3).
+node can get the `ip_address` from the endpoint capability to setup a connection (more details in step 3).

 #### Step 2.
 Define a requirement in the SOURCE node (nodecellar)